-Having a slow site on Bluehost, HostGator or GoDaddy?
+Have a slow site on Bluehost, HostGator, or GoDaddy?
 Do yourself a favor and switch to SiteGround WordPress hosting (P.S. they'll migrate your site for free).

 Okay, but say you don't want to switch web host (just yet).
 What can you do to speed up a Bluehost, HostGator, and GoDaddy site?